 Vanilla also tops the toxic list, due to the fact it contains the flavoring chemical vanillin, which can be harmful when inhaled.
 Again, chemicals like this one "have been linked to cell death," Caleb Backe, a health and wellness expert at Maple Holistics, tells Bustle.

 This was revealed in a study published in the American Heart Association's journal, Arteriosclerosis, Thrombosis, and Vascular Biology, which showed that some flavors of vape juice can impair blood vessel function, which is an early indicator of heart damage.
 The flavors tested in the study were burnt flavor, vanilla, cinnamon, clove, butter, strawberry, banana, and spicy cooling.

 Along with burnt flavor, clove, and cinnamon, vanilla caused higher levels of the inflammatory marker interleukin-6 and lower levels of nitric oxide, even when used at low levels, according to Women's Health.
 And that can certainly be detrimental to heart health over time.

 The thing is, certain ingredients can be tricky to avoid due to the fact juice ingredients aren't always clearly listed on the bottle, or made available to consumers.
 But it never hurts to read labels and avoid companies that aren't trying to be transparent.

 3. Buttered Popcorn

-It was discovered lung issues were due to an "irreversible lung disease: bronchiolitis obliterans, which would later be nicknamed 'popcorn lung,'" reporter Diana Crow noted in The Atlantic.
-"Its cause was traced back to the chemical behind popcorn’s buttery flavor."
-Which they were breathing in all day, every day in the factory.
+It was discovered lung issues were due to an irreversible lung disease called bronchiolitis obliterans, which was later nicknamed 'popcorn lung,' according to The Atlantic.
+"Its cause was traced back to the chemical behind popcorn’s buttery flavor," writer Diana Crow says, which they were breathing in all day, every day in the factory.